Saturday, May 17, 2025

 Room: TBD

 An exploratory laparotomy is usually performed to diagnose, treat, or evaluate the prognosis of different abdominal conditions.
 These may include traumatic injuries, inflammatory diseases, infections, tumors, or congenital issues.
-This lecture will concentrate on the pre-operative and post-operative care and monitoring of patients, antibiotic prophylaxis, asepsis, assessing the viability of the stomach and intestines, and indications for using stapling and vessel sealing devices.
+This lecture will concentrate on the pre-operative and post-operative care and monitoring of patients, antibiotic prophylaxis, asepsis, assessing the viability of the stomach and intestines, and indications for using stapling and vessel-sealing devices.
 Various case studies related to gastrointestinal surgical procedures will be reviewed.

 Learning Objectives: